Essential Thrombocytosis

 Lifestyle modifications should be recommended for all patients with reversible risk factors.
 These include diet and exercise to promote weight loss for obese patients and smoking cessation for smokers.

-Cytoreductive therapy
+Cytoreductive Therapy

 A combination of cytoreductive agents may be needed in cases difficult to manage by single-agent therapy.

-Ruxolitinib is a JAK1/JAK2 inhibitor that is approved for use in myelofibrosis and polycythemia vera, and some benefit has been reported in patients with essential thrombocytosis.[39]
-However, results of a randomized phase II trial of ruxolitinib versus best available therapy in patients with essential thrombocytosis or polycythemia vera who were resistant or intolerant to hydroxyurea suggest that ruxolitinib is not superior to current second-line treatments.[40]
+Ruxolitinib is a JAK1/JAK2 inhibitor that is approved for use in myelofibrosis and polycythemia vera, and some benefit has been reported in patients with essential thrombocytosis.[50]
+However, results of a randomized phase II trial of ruxolitinib versus best available therapy in patients with essential thrombocytosis or polycythemia vera resistant or intolerant to hydroxyurea suggest that ruxolitinib is not superior to current second-line treatments.[51]

 In that trial, Harrison et al reported no evidence of improvement in complete response within 1 year in 27 of 58 patients treated with ruxolitinib versus 23 of 52 treated with best available therapy (46.6% versus 44.2%, respectively; P= 0.40).
 At 2 years, some disease-related symptoms had improved in patients receiving ruxolitinib relative to best available treatment, but rates of thrombosis, hemorrhage, and transformation were not significantly different, and molecular responses were uncommon.[51]